International Student Admissions

 1. Complete an Application

 It’s easy to apply to DeVry or Keller.
-Simply complete your application and we’ll help with the rest of the college admissions process.
+Reach out to an International Admissions Advisor and we will guide you through completing the application and the rest of the college admissions process.

 International applicants recruited by recognized agents must provide certified copies of acceptable documents demonstrating the required level of prior education before the end of the second session of enrollment.
 All other admission requirements for international applicants apply.